xenon615/siege/README.md

 ![Trebuchet](img/image.png)

-Well, then, we'll take a little bit of Bevi, a little bit of Avian3d and a little bit of our brains (just a little bit).
+Well, then, we'll take a little bit of Bevy, a little bit of Avian3d and a little bit of our brains (just a little bit).